-Nail Fungus treatment with Lunula cold Laser Therapy
+Nail fungus treatment with Lunula Cold Laser Therapy

 Waverley Foot Clinic

-Pain-free laser that banishes toenail fungus – caused by wearing sweaty trainers
+The pain-free laser that banishes toenail fungus – caused by wearing sweaty trainers

-By Roger Dobson for The Mail on Sunday
+by Roger Dobson for The Mail on Sunday

-Are your feet fungus free?
+Are your feet fungus-free?
 Wearing hot, sweaty trainers can encourage fungal spores.

 Doctors are using ‘cold’ laser beams to vaporise nail fungus, a common cause of painful, unsightly toenails.
-Unlike conventional lasers, which use heat, the new handheld device relies on a special type of intense light to kill the fungus.
+Unlike conventional lasers, which use heat, the new handheld device relies on a particular type of intense light to kill the fungus.

 Nail fungus, or onychomycosis, affects between 3 and 9 per cent of the population.
-Toenails are four times more likely to be affected than finger nails, and men are more likely to suffer than women.
+Toenails are four times more likely to be affected than fingernails, and men are more likely to suffer than women.

 The problem is also more common with advancing age.
 The infection, which is similar to athlete’s foot, is caused when tiny spores of fungus infect the skin.

 Wearing sweaty trainers or suffering from hot, perspiring feet provide the perfect breeding ground for the fungal spores.
-The risk of getting nail fungus is also greater if there is nail damage (people with conditions such as psori-asis and diabetes are particularly vulnerable).
+The risk of getting nail fungus is also greater if there is nail damage (people with conditions such as psoriasis and diabetes are particularly vulnerable).

 As the fungus spreads deeper into the nail, it may cause discolouration, thickening and the development of crumbling edges.
-The nail can turn white, black, yellow or green, and even break away from the toe.
+The nail can turn white, black, yellow or green and even break away from the toe.

-The nail bed and surrounding skin can become inflamed and painful, and in extreme cases it can make walking difficult.
+The nail bed and surrounding skin can become inflamed and painful, and in extreme cases, it can make walking difficult.

 Current treatments include antifungal drugs.
-One of the most commonly used is terbinafine, which is taken once a day for between six weeks and three months for fingernails, and between three and six months for toenails.
+One of the most commonly used is terbinafine, which is taken once a day for between six weeks and three months for fingernails and between three and six months for toenails.
 Visible improvement isn’t usually seen in toenails until after three months.

 The intense light is said to work by breaking down the fungal cells.
-The use of the so-called cold laser means the treatment is not painful, and has no side-effects, say researchers.
+The use of the so-called cold laser means the treatment is not painful and has no side effects, say researchers.

 The researchers will look at how the nail and nail bed have reacted to the treatment.

-They say early stage studies have shown the effectiveness of laser toenail treatments to be between 80 and 90 per cent.
+They say early-stage studies have shown the effectiveness of laser toenail treatments to be between 80 and 90 per cent.
 While some patients require only one session of treatment, others will benefit from several treatments.

 Waverley Foot Clinic, Farnham